-2.

-$$\mathcal{C}(A) = \langle T \rangle$$
+$$\mathcal{Q}. \ \mathcal{C}(A) = \langle T \rangle.$$

-.

 Proof.
 Definition CSM describes the column space as the span of the set of columns of A. Theorem BS tells us that we can reduce the set of vectors used in a span.
-If we apply Theorem BS to $\mathcal{C}(A)$, we would collect the columns of A into a matrix (which would just be A again) and bring the matrix to reduced row-echelon form, which is the matrix B in the statement of the theorem.
+If we apply Theorem BS to $\mathcal{C}(A)$ , we would collect the columns of A into a matrix (which would just be A again) and bring the matrix to reduced row-echelon form, which is the matrix B in the statement of the theorem.
 In this case, the conclusions of Theorem BS applied to A, B and $\mathcal{C}(A)$ are exactly the conclusions we desire.

 This is a nice result since it gives us a handful of vectors that describe the entire column space (through the span), and we believe this set is as small as possible because we cannot create any more relations of linear dependence to trim it down further.
-Furthermore, we defined the column space (Definition CSM) as all linear combinations of the columns of the matrix, and the elements of the set T are still columns of the matrix (we won't be so lucky in the next two constructions of the column space).
+Furthermore, we defined the column space (Definition CSM) as all linear combinations of the columns of the matrix, and the elements of the set T are still columns of the matrix (we will not be so lucky in the next two constructions of the column space).

 Procedurally this theorem is extremely easy to apply.
-Row-reduce the original matrix, identify r columns with leading 1's in this reduced matrix, and grab the corresponding columns of the original matrix.
+Row-reduce the original matrix, identify r pivot columns the reduced matrix, and grab the columns of the original matrix with the same indices as the pivot columns.
 But it is still important to study the proof of Theorem BS and its motivation in Example COV which lie at the root of this theorem.
-We'll trot through an example all the same.
+We will trot through an example all the same.